-- Learn about current events in Spain, France, or China by listening to and watching news clips in those languages.
+- Learn about current events in Spain or France by listening to and watching news clips in those languages.

 - Read Don Quixote in Spanish.

 - View the movie Jean de Florette in French and write a critique of the movie in French.